whoami-shubham/Registration_form_management/README.md

 # Registration management
-     This is simple and responsive Registration website   <br />
+     This is simple and responsive Registration website
-     which saves data of interns in database and admin <br />
-     can retrive the data of all interns just by click on view all button or  <br />
+     which saves data of interns in database and admin can retrive the data of all interns just by click on view all button or
-    admin can retrive the entire information of a particular  <br />
+    admin can retrive the entire information of a particular
-    intern by using their email or ID . <br />
-    provided for Admin . here iits logo  is logo of  <br/>
+    intern by using their email or ID . provided for Admin . here iits logo  is logo of
     organisation

 # User interface